uthapa82/CyberSecurity-Learning/december_1D1Q.md

 * Not used for bulk or stream encryption but rather to create the initial session key for starting the encrypted session

 [more-info](https://www.encryptionconsulting.com/diffie-hellman-key-exchange-vs-rsa/)

+* DH Mathematically helps two parties which involves in the communication to generate a Secret key (symmetric key) at each side which are identical and same , this key is used for encryption and decryption at both sides

+* RSA mathematically helps two parties which involves in the communication to generate a pair of keys(public and private) at each side, where public key is used for encrypt and private key is used for decryption